The following Personal Tax guidance note by Tolley provides comprehensive and up to date tax information covering:

 FA 2010, Sch 6, paras 1–7, 33–34

-For charities established in England and Wales, charitable purposes is defined in Charities Act 2011, ss 2–3 (subscription sensitive).
+For charities established in England and Wales, charitable purposes is defined in Charities Act 2011, ss 2–3.
+For Scottish charities, charitable purposes is defined in

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.